 Request a free sample copy or view the report summary: Next Generation Sequencing Market Report

-The consumables segment held the largest market share in 2024 and is expected to grow at the fastest CAGR from 2025 to 2033.
+The consumables segment accounted for the largest market revenue share in 2025 and is expected to grow at the fastest CAGR from 2026 to 2033

-The oncology segment held the largest revenue share of 31.71% in 2024, driven by the critical role of genomics data analysis in cancer research, diagnostics, and targeted therapy development.
+The oncology segment led the market with the largest revenue share of 31.97% in 2025, driven by the essential role of genomic data analysis in cancer research, diagnostics, and targeted therapies.

-The sequencing segment held the highest market share of 64.10% in 2024 and is expected to grow with the fastest rate over the forecast period.
+The sequencing segment led the market with the largest revenue share of 64.31% in 2025 and is expected to grow at the fastest CAGR over the forecast period

-Grand View Research has segmented the next-generation sequencing market based on technology, product, workflow, end-use, and region:
+Grand View Research has segmented the global next-generation sequencing market report based on the technology, product, workflow, end use, and region:

 Next Generation Sequencing Technology Outlook (Revenue, USD Million, 2021 - 2033)